By Lee C. Camp | Amazon.com | 192 pages

 His honest, direct, and sometimes provocative language, repeatedly condemns the American church’s obsession with power and nationalism while calling on the church to be “neither right nor left nor religious.”

-“When we reduce the political possibilities for the Christian church to being either a liberal liberal or a conservative liberal, we’ve bought hook, line, and sinker into the rhetoric that gives us a bastardized form of Christian hope,” Lee writes.
+“When we reduce the political possibilities for the Christian church to being either a liberal liberal or a conservative liberal, we’ve bought hook, line, and sinker into the rhetoric that gives us a bastardized form of Christian hope,” Lee says.

 Scandalous Witness is a great book to have as a reference for political engagement, especially in regards to nationalism, but also for information on why the church must be separate and distinct from a nation-state.
 Team this up with Compassion (&) Conviction by Justin Giboney and you have a solid foundation to build a Christian framework for political participation.